Teleport 2.0 Released

 - SaaS companies: teams who have multiple environments distributed across staging/production and geographic dimensions like Teleport for managing trust across all these environments.

 - Software vendors: they like Teleport for providing remote support of their products.
-Teleport can be used as a “remote control” to assist their customers with any issues of their software installed and running on-premise.
+Teleport can be used as a “remote control” to assist their customers with any issues of their software installed and running on-premises.

 - Enterprise IT departments: to enforce secure and consistent access patterns across their internal servers and cloud infrastructure.